Over 1.5m Candidates Registered for 2025 UTME, Says JAMB

 The Joint Admissions and Matriculation Board (JAMB) has disclosed that over 1.5 million candidates have successfully registered to participate in the 2025 Unified Tertiary Matriculation Examination (UTME).

-JAMB spokesman, Dr. Fabian Benjamin, in a statement Wednesday, noted that the figure aligns closely with the Board’s projections for the 2025 examination cycle.
+JAMB spokesman, Dr. Fabian Benjamin, in a statement yesterday, noted that the figure aligns closely with the board’s projections for the 2025 examination cycle.

-He further restated that JAMB was not considering extension of any deadline for the registration beyond March 8, 2025, as being championed in some quarters.
+He further restated that JAMB was not considering extension of deadline for the registration beyond the March 8, 2025, as being championed in some quarters.

 “This deadline has been clearly communicated in all advertisements and the official calendar for the 2025 UTME exercise.
 We wish to inform all prospective candidates that there will be no extension of the registration period.

 “This notice is particularly important given the recent decline in the number of candidates registering for the examination.
-We urge candidates who wish to participate in the 2025 UTME to register promptly and avoid waiting till the last minute,” Benjamin said.
+We urge candidates who wish to participate in the 2025 UTME to register promptly and avoid waiting till the last minute.”

 He also encouraged candidates to complete their registration as soon as possible, adhering to the established timeline for the 2025 UTME.

-The registration period for the 2025 UTME which began on February 3, will conclude on March 8, 2025.
+Recall that the registration period for the 2025 UTME, began on February 3, will conclude on March 8, 2025.